learnk8s/learnk8s.io/src/requests-limits/content.md

 _Why not a full CPU?_

+It should be using all available CPU since it's a while-loop without end.

-When you define a CPU request in Kubernetes, that doesn't only define the minimum amount of CPU but also defines a share of CPU for that containerprocess.
+When you define a CPU request in Kubernetes, that doesn't only define the minimum amount of CPU but also defines a share of CPU for that container.

-All containersprocesses share the same CPU, but they are nice to each other and they split the times based on their quotas.
+All containers share the same CPU, but they are nice to each other and they split the times based on their quotas.

-Imagine having three containers that have a CPU request set to 60 millicores, 20 millicores and 20millicores.
+Imagine having three containers that have a CPU request set to 60 millicores, 20 millicores and 20 millicores.

-_The total request is only 100 millicores, but what happens when all three processes start using as much CPU as possible?_
+_The total request is only 100 millicores, but what happens when all three processes start using as much CPU as possible (i.e. 100%)?_

-If you have a single CPU, the processes will grow to 600 millicores, 200 millicores and 200 millicores.
+If you have a single CPU, the processes will grow to 600 millicores, 200 millicores and 200 millicores (i.e. 60%, 20%, 20%).

 All of them increased by a factor of 10x until they used all the available CPU.

-If you have 2 CPUs (or 2000 millicores), they will use 1200 millicores, 400 millicores and 400 millicores.
+If you have 2 CPUs (or 2000 millicores), they will use 1200 millicores, 400 millicores and 400 millicores (i.e. 60%, 20%, 20%).

-They keep the same quotas allocated.
+**They keep the same quotas allocated.**

 In the previous example, the Pod is consuming 400 millicores because it has to compete for CPU time with the rest of the processes in the cluster such as the Kubelet, the API server, etc, the controller manager, etc.

-Let's have a look at an example using docker to better understand cpu shares.
+Let's have a look at another example to better understand CPU shares.

 ## CPU shares

-I am running this example in a system with 2 vCPU.
+Please notice that the following example is executed in a system with 2 vCPU.

 To see the number of cores in your system use: